erikrosen01/SSL-using-PaCMAP/README.md

 3. Labeled as unlabeled: In these experiments the labeled data was used in both the unsupervised parts (PaCMAP and training of net1 and net2) and in the supervised part.
 4. Concatenated1: In the last supervised stage all the MLPs were converted to one MLP.
 This was done by training net1 and net2 as previously.
 Then net3 is initialized, the three models are concatenated and this concatenated model is trained using the pictures as input and the labels as outputs.
 5. Concatenated2: When net2 is initialized, it is concatenated with net1 and then trained using the unlabeled data as input and PaCMAP<sub>16</sub>(net<sub>1</sub>(unlabeled data)) as the targets.
 When net3 is initialized it's concatenated with net1 and net2 lite in the concatenated1 experiments.
+6. All combined: This experiment combined early stopping, labeled as unlabeled and concatenated1.

 ### Results
 |  Test accuracy | 50% | 10% | 5% | 1% | 0.1% | 1 sample per class|